StructuredCS/algorithm-analysis-deep-dive/README.md

 * Students preparing for coding interviews who struggle with complexity analysis
 * Students who've taken an algorithms course before but found the math abstract, non-intuitive, or disconnected from the actual code
 * Anyone who's tried to memorize time complexity by brute force — and now wants to truly understand it

+The prerequisites are minimal:

+* a basic understanding of programming concepts
+* a basic understanding of linear data structures, such as arrays and linked lists
+* a basic understanding of recursion and iteration
+* a basic understanding of one programming language (Python, Java, C++, etc.)

 ## 🎯 What You'll Learn